OceanOptics/Inlinino/docs/gui.rst

 Advance configuration
 ---------------------
-Parameters included in the list below can be modified in the configuration section.
+Parameters included in the list below can be modified in the :ref:`cfg-log` section.
   + frequency: Frequency at which data is logged (in Hertz)
   + interval_write: Interval at which data is written on the hard drive (in seconds), this is useful in case of power failure, only the last few minutes would be lost and not the entire file.
   + length: Length of log files (in minutes), time after which a new log file is created.